Microplastics and Human Health: What We Learned from a Live Expert Discussion

 What do we do next?

-For years, the conversation around plastic has focused on pollution in our oceans and natural environment.
-But that conversation is shifting and it’s accelerating.
+For years, the conversation around plastic has focused on pollution in oceans, rivers and the natural environment.
+But that frame is shifting.

 Our health.